 top of page

 When I was growing up, I never thought I'd become a writer.
-I thought only people who wrote stories become writers.
+I thought only people who wrote stories became writers.
 And I didn't write stories.
 But I was always drawing and writing something.
-I wrote letters to toy companies, wrote and illustrated my own comics, kept a diary, and loved writing skits and parodies of songs.
+I wrote letters to toy companies, wrote and illustrated comics, kept a diary, and loved writing skits and parodies of songs.

 cropped headshot.JPG

-I was lucky to have parents who made books a big part of my life, and I never outgrew my love for children's books.
-After college in NYC, I moved to the Boston area and worked in children's book publishing.
+I was lucky to have parents who made books a big part of my life.
+I never outgrew my love for children's books and after college in NYC, I moved to Boston and worked in children's book publishing.
 Later, I worked as a children's book reviewer and as an illustrator for an educational publisher.
-I started writing books for kids while raising my two daughters, and in 2007, received my MFA in Writing for Children & Young Adults from Vermont College of Fine Arts.
+I didn't start writing books for kids until I was raising my two daughters, and in 2007, I received my MFA in Writing for Children & Young Adults from Vermont College of Fine Arts.

 I now live in Washington, DC, and when I'm not at my desk drawing or writing, I enjoy volunteering at the Library of Congress, reading, seeing theater, and taking walks, especially ones that wind up at a good bakery.